-- 1. "Standard" qualification equivalent - a) The training programme will include the following content: - the hazard classification of agrichemicals to be used and related requirements; - ii.
-Adverse effects that could be caused by agrichemicals; - iii.
+A. "Standard" qualification equivalent

+The training programme will include the following content:

+- 1. The hazard classification of agrichemicals to be used and related requirements; - 2.
+Adverse effects that could be caused by agrichemicals; - 3.
 Agrichemical best practice for the safe, responsible, and effective use of agrichemicals based on NZS8409:2004 Management of Agrichemicals as follows: